Part 2 of 2 by Don Bell | ⏱️ 20 minute read

-Whether through Scripture, circumstances, other people, or supernatural encounters, God desires an ongoing conversation with you.
-While there are many ways to hear from God, a practical understanding of these twelve will sharpen your spiritual hearing and deepen your relationship with Him.
+Whether through Scripture, circumstances, other people, or supernatural encounters, God desires a conversation with you.
+A practical understanding of these ways to hear from God will sharpen your spiritual hearing and deepen your relationship with Him.

 "By the mouth of two or three witnesses the matter shall be established" (Deuteronomy 19:15).

-God often confirms His personal words through fellow believers and at times even strangers.
-These messages arrive through unexpected sources — casual conversations, emails, sermons, even constructive criticism that sharpens us — "As iron sharpens iron, so a man sharpens the countenance of his friend" (Proverbs 27:17).
+God often confirms His personal words through fellow believers, teachers, prophets, and at times the most unexpected people.
+These messages arrive through unanticipated sources: casual conversations, text messages, sermons, prophecies, even constructive criticism that sharpens us, "As iron sharpens iron, so a man sharpens the countenance of his friend" (Proverbs 27:17).

 Pay special attention when you receive the same message from multiple sources, particularly when it confirms what you're already sensing in your spirit.